 Why don't I see Environmental Noise?

-This feature requires iOS 13 or above and a Series 4 or Series 5 Watch running WatchOS 6.
+This feature requires iOS 13 or above and an Apple Watch Series 4 or above Watch running WatchOS 6+.

 If you have all that and aren't seeing noise on your sleep session graph then there are two things to check:

 Go into the Apple Watch settings app.
 It has a black icon with a picture of a Watch.
 Select noise.
 Turn it on.